All articles

 A passphrase offers additional protection against phishing attacks

-By creating a unique, strong passphrase, you make it harder for attackers to gain unauthorized access to your account even if they obtain your recovery seed.
-Keep your passphrase confidential and separate from your recovery seed to enhance your security against phishing attempts.
+By creating a unique, strong passphrase, you make it harder for attackers to gain unauthorized access to your account even if they obtain your rwallet backup.
+Keep your passphrase confidential and separate from your wallet backup to enhance your security against phishing attempts.
 Never share it with anyone!
-For Trezor Model T and Trezor Safe 3 users, we always recommend entering your passphrase on the Trezor itself using the touchscreen or buttons.
+For Trezor Model T, Safe 3 and Safe 5 users, we always recommend entering your passphrase on the Trezor itself using the touchscreen or buttons.

 Trezor will never contact you via text messages or a phone call